Defamation

 Summary judgment applications may be brought by the defendant in certain limited circumstances:

-• note also the entitlement for the early determination of “serious harm” set out in s 10A for publications to which the 2021 amendments apply.
+the early determination of “serious harm” set out in s 10A for publications to which the 2021 amendments apply.
+This has rapidly become the most common application for summary disposal of proceedings.

-Summary judgment applications brought on the basis that the claim is trivial, successful in the UK, have also been brought in NSW: Barach v University of NSW [2011] NSWSC 431; Bristow v Adams [2012] NSWCA 166 at [41] as well as in other jurisdictions: Lazarus v Azize [2015] ACTSC 344; Asmar v Fontana [2018] VSC 382.
-However, in Bleyer v Google Inc (2014) 88 NSWLR 670, McCallum J permanently stayed proceedings pursuant to UCPR r 12.7 and CPA s 67 where the publication was limited, the defences strong and enforcement in the United States unlikely.
-Additionally, pleadings which are clearly hopeless may be dismissed summarily: McGrane v Channel Seven Brisbane Pty Ltd [2012] QSC 133; Dank v Cronulla Sutherland District Rugby League Football Club Ltd (No 3) [2013] NSWSC 1850 at [28]; Dank v Cronulla Sutherland District Rugby League Football Club Ltd [2014] NSWCA 288 at [101]–[103]; Trkilja v Dobrijevic (No 2) [2014] VSC 594.
+Summary judgment applications brought on the basis that the claim is trivial, successful in the UK, have also been brought in NSW but without success: Barach v University of NSW [2011] NSWSC 431; Bristow v Adams [2012] NSWCA 166 at [41], as well as in other jurisdictions: Lazarus v Azize [2015] ACTSC 344; Asmar v Fontana [2018] VSC 382.
+In Bleyer v Google Inc (2014) 88 NSWLR 670, McCallum J permanently stayed proceedings pursuant to UCPR r 12.7 and CPA s 67 where the publication was limited, the defences strong and enforcement in the United States unlikely.
+Nevertheless, pleadings which are clearly hopeless may be dismissed summarily: McGrane v Channel Seven Brisbane Pty Ltd [2012] QSC 133; Dank v Cronulla Sutherland District Rugby League Football Club Ltd (No 3) [2013] NSWSC 1850 at [28]; Dank v Cronulla Sutherland District Rugby League Football Club Ltd [2014] NSWCA 288 at [101]–[103]; Trkilja v Dobrijevic (No 2) [2014] VSC 594.

 The Reply